 I'm often asked why, since I liked my first cat so much more, I named one of these after my second cat.
-I actually tested out several names until trying own my cats'.
-But by then I had a pretty well-developed notion of imaginary Taylor Swift.
+I actually tested out several names until trying out my cats'.
+By then I had a pretty well-developed notion of imaginary Taylor Swift.
 That's easy to do with no facts to get in the way.
-After that, pretend Taylor Swift just gave me the nod when the name was right.
+Then if felt as if the two of us were picking out cat names.

 I wake to being awkwardly bopped on the head.
 "Hi Abby, she's coming back today you know".
 What's that?
 She is?
 T is coming home today?
 I'm so happy I don't even bite stupid Cindy, T's most annoying friend.